 Install Arch Linux on Encrypted LVM by mattiaslundberg.

-$ # such large capacity devices require use of GPT fdisk $ gdisk /dev/sdb # p Print current table # o New GPT table # y Confirm # n New partition # 1 Partition number # [enter] accept default # [enter] accept default # w Write partition table # y Confirm # q Quit $ cryptsetup luksFormat --hash=sha512 --key-size=256 --cipher=aes-xts-plain64 --verify-passphrase /dev/sdb1 $ cryptsetup luksOpen /dev/sdb1 lvm $ pvcreate /dev/mapper/lvm $ vgcreate vg /dev/mapper/lvm $ lvcreate -L 16G vg -n swap $ lvcreate -L 32G vg -n root $ # use 98% instead of 100% if you want room for snapshots $ lvcreate -l +98%FREE vg -n home $ mkswap -L swap /dev/mapper/vg-swap $ mkfs.ext4 /dev/mapper/vg-root $ mkfs.ext4 /dev/mapper/vg-home $ mkdir /media/sgt4tb $ mount /dev/mapper/vg-home /media/sgt4tb
+$ # Such large capacity devices require use of GPT fdisk # # Attention: replace 'sdb' and 'sdb1' below by the actual device name of your USB disk $ gdisk /dev/sdb # p Print current table # o New GPT table # y Confirm # n New partition # 1 Partition number # [enter] accept default # [enter] accept default # w Write partition table # y Confirm # q Quit $ cryptsetup luksFormat --hash=sha512 --key-size=256 --cipher=aes-xts-plain64 --verify-passphrase /dev/sdb1 $ cryptsetup luksOpen /dev/sdb1 lvm $ pvcreate /dev/mapper/lvm $ vgcreate vg /dev/mapper/lvm # # We also create swap and root in case we want to make disk bootable later: $ lvcreate -L 16G vg -n swap $ lvcreate -L 32G vg -n root # $ # use 98% instead of 100% if you want room to provide for snapshots later $ lvcreate -l +98%FREE vg -n home # $ mkfs.ext4 /dev/mapper/vg-root $ mkswap -L swap /dev/mapper/vg-swap $ mkfs.ext4 /dev/mapper/vg-home # # Linux reserves around 5% of the disk space to allow operations # to continue when disk is full.
+This is only usefull for root partitions. # So we claim to make available all free space for home partition: $ tune2fs -m 0 /dev/mapper/vg-home # # prepare mounting home: $ mkdir /media/sgt4tb $ mount /dev/mapper/vg-home /media/sgt4tb

 2 TB Data Backup Timing Comparison of 3TB Toshiba canvio basics (tcb3tb) vs. 4TB Seagate STEA4000400 (sgt4tb)